creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 $$ \boxed{\text{totalsteps = length(a) + length(b) - 1}}$$

-For each step, we first find the expected number of 1-digit multiplication if `a` and `b` were the same length :
+For each step, we first find the expected number of 1-digit multiplication if $a$ and $b$ were the same length :
 ```c++
 if (step <= asize) {
       lines = step;